RazerMoon/strips/README.md

 ![Resources](.media/kermout/reso.png)

 The fetch-right.php and fetch-left.php files both import popper.js and bootstrap.js, mind you **they get requested every eight seconds**.
 That means that both JavaScript files get requested every eight seconds, and you end up with this constant stream of requests of *the same thing*.
 I mean, *just look at it*.
+This happens even if your cache is not disabled, removing the script tags in the PHP file didn't break anything for me so I am not sure why they are there.

 ### **Action issues**